niebert/metronome/README.md

 ## Online Demo of Javascript Offline Metronome
 [Demo Javascript Metronome](https://niebert.github.io/metronome)

 Issues after fork from Scott Hudsons metronome:
 * Icons for play button were missing - check remote CSS
 * Chrome support for Webworkers to run offline - already mentioned by Scott Hudson 2016 - check causes

 ## Based on Offline Metronome of Scott Hudson
 This metronome is based on Scott Hudson great work for an Offline Javascript Metronome, that runs in your browser without internet connection.

+## Global Offline Metronome
+The global offline metronome was based on this metronome of Scott Hudson to be used in online rehearsal e.g. for a choir.

+See also **[https://niebert.github.io/globalmetronome Online Demo of Global Metronome]**.

 ### History
 Scott Hudson used @cwilso's [HTML5 demo metronome](http://webaudiodemos.appspot.com/metronome/index.html) as a starting point.
+* Repository was used for testing to identify challenges mentioned by Scott Hudson e.g. Chrome.

 ### Features
 Scott added several features to @cwilso's [HTML5 demo metronome](http://webaudiodemos.appspot.com/metronome/index.html) which are commonly seen in professional metronomes, including: